-Bonus categories are great because you can earn more points faster within the categories.
+Bonus categories are great because you can earn more points faster when you spend within the categories.
 Who doesn’t love that?
-But some purchases don’t fall into a category and thus only earn one point on most cards.
-The CFU is one of a few personal transferrable points earning card that solves this problem.
+But some purchases don’t fall into a category and thus only earn one point per dollar on most cards.
+The CFU is a personal transferrable points earning card that solves this problem.

 The Freedom Unlimited is a simple card.
 It earns 1.5x Ultimate Rewards (UR) points (or 1.5% cash back) per dollar on all purchases.
-As its name suggests, the Freedom Unlimited has no spending caps or limits on its elevated earning rate.
-That makes it a great complement to other UR earning cards such as the Chase Sapphire Preferred.
+As its name suggests, the Freedom Unlimited has no spending limits.
+And that makes it a great complement to other UR earning cards such as the Chase Sapphire Preferred.

 The CFU’s potential can be maximized if you have multiple UR-earning cards.
-If you have a Chase Sapphire card or a Chase Ink Business Preferred, you can transfer the points from your CFU account to one of those accounts.
+If you have a premium Chase card (either Sapphire card or a Chase Ink Business Preferred), you can transfer the points from your CFU account to one of those accounts.
 This feature is the most powerful that Chase has to offer as it’s vital for many earning strategies.

-The Chase Freedom Unlimited has a sign-up bonus of 15,000 UR points (or $150 cash back).
-You will earn the points after spending just $500 in the first 3 months.
+The Chase Freedom Unlimited has a sign-up bonus worth 15,000 UR points (or $150 cash back).
+You can earn the points after spending just $500 in the first 3 months.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for points redemption: